markthomas93/2013-Sep-HR-ML-sprint/README.md

 * Nightmare Mode

 ### Introduction
 How does your spam filter predict what emails to mark as spam?
 How does Google guess the traffic to the Giant’s game next week?
 How does Netflix make you movie recommendations?
-Machine learning is the art of using data to make predictions.
+Machine learning is the art and science of using data to make predictions.

 In this sprint, you start by examining records of survivors from the Titanic disaster to create an algorithmic model capable of predicting whether a passenger lived or died, and what kind of things about a person would make them more or less likely to have survived.
 For example, as women and children were given priority seating among the ship’s scarce lifeboats, they were much more likely to survive than other demographics.